microsoft/Kusto-Query-Language/doc/toboolfunction.md

 **Returns**

 If conversion is successful, result will be a boolean.
-If conversion is not successful, result will be `null`.
+If conversion isn't successful, result will be `null`.